-Any appeal must be submitted within five (5) business days of issuance of the decision being appealed and must be submitted in person, by mail, and/or by email to the Vice Dean, Academic and Faculty Affairs:
+Any appeal must be submitted within five (5) business days of issuance of the decision being appealed and must be submitted in person, by mail, and/or by email to the Vice Dean, Academics:

-Jim Hilbert

-Vice Dean, Academic and Faculty Affairs

-Mitchell Hamline School of Law

-875 Summit Avenue

-St. Paul, MN 55105
+Morgan Holcomb Vice Dean of Academics Mitchell Hamline School of Law 875 Summit Avenue St. Paul, MN 55105 morgan.holcomb@mitchellhamline.edu

-jim.hilbert@mitchellhamline.edu

 Absent unusual circumstances, a written decision will be issued within twenty (20) business days after receipt of the request for an appeal.
-The decision of the Vice Dean, Academic and Faculty Affairs is final.
+The decision of the Vice Dean, Academics is final.
 The decision could be any of the following: 1) upholding the prior decision, with a brief rationale; 2) reversing the prior decision, with a brief rationale; or 3) sending the matter back to the underlying decision maker for further investigation, with a brief rationale.